musikele/blog-eleventy/_posts/2017-03-24-node-js-testing-easy-with-mocha.md

 author: musikele
 title: Easy testing of NodeJS applications with Mocha
 layout: post
-date: 2017-03-23 18:13
+date: 2017-03-23 18:13:00
 tags:
   - post
   - Javascript
   - Nodejs
   - Testing
   - Mocha
 categories: English
 ---
 Testing in Javascript has become an immensely popular argument, but still there's a lot of people that has not clear how to do it effectively.
-[I was one of these]({% post_url 2016-08-30-my-very-personal-javascript-fatigue %}).
+[I was one of these](/2016/08/my-very-personal-javascript-fatigue/).
 There are many troubles that a young developer has to overcome in order to master Javascript testing.
 In this article, I'm going to explain Javascript testing with Mocha, a powerful library.

 ## Why testing in Javascript